The Bankrate promise

 Adams recommends drivers “put their phones down to stay more focused on driving.
 This can help to reduce the number of distracted driving deaths.”

-As part of planning, you should eat and do your hair or makeup before leaving your home.
-This prevents you from trying to do two things at the same time, which impairs your ability to focus solely on driving.
+- Get ready early or accept being late: As part of planning, you should eat and do your hair or makeup before leaving your home.
+This prevents you from trying to multitask driving and getting ready, which impairs your ability to focus solely on driving.

 In all instances, try to plan ahead to eliminate your distractions when on the road.
-This includes taking frequent breaks on longer drives and planning music so you are not changing channels all the time.
+This may include taking frequent breaks on longer drives or preparing a playlist so you are not changing stations all the time.

 Frequently asked questions